 following plan elements have been revised, provided to the RAB for comment before implementation, approved by the PHA board, and made available for

-review and inspection by the public
+review and inspection by the public.
+This requirement is satisfied by completing form HUD-50077 SM-HP.

 D. Annual Plan.
 PHAs must complete this section in all years.

 D.1 Civil Rights Certification.
-Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulation, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+Form HUD-50077 SM-HP, PHA Certifications of Compliance with the PHA Plans and Related Regulation, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 This includes all certifications relating to Civil Rights and related regulations.
-A PHA will be considered in compliance with the Civil Rights and AFFH Certification if: it can document that it examines its programs and proposed programs to identify any impediments to fair housing choice within those programs; addresses those impediments in a reasonable fashion in view of the resources available; works with the local jurisdiction to implement any of the jurisdiction’s initiatives to affirmatively further fair housing; and assures that the annual plan is consistent with any applicable Consolidated Plan for its jurisdiction.
+A PHA will be considered in compliance with the AFFH Certification if: it can document that it examines its programs and proposed programs to identify any impediments to fair housing choice within those programs; addresses those impediments in a reasonable fashion in view of the resources available; works with the local jurisdiction to implement any of the jurisdiction’s initiatives to affirmatively further fair housing; and assures that the annual plan is consistent with any applicable Consolidated Plan for its jurisdiction.
 (24 CFR §903.7(o))

-D.2 Public and Resident Advisory Board (RAB) comments.
+D.2 Resident Advisory Board (RAB) comments.
 If the RAB provided comments to the annual plan, mark “yes,” submit the comments as an attachment to the Plan and describe the analysis of the comments and the PHA’s decision made on these recommendations.
 (24 CFR §903.13(c), 24 CFR §903.19)

 D.3 Certification by State or Local Officials.
 Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 (24 CFR §903.15)

-E. Capital Improvements and Other Forms.
+E. Statement of Capital Improvements.
 PHAs that receive funding from the Capital Fund Program (CFP) must complete this section.
 (24 CFR 903.7 (g))

-E.1 Capital Fund Program.
-In addition to the PHA Plan template and the forms listed above, PHAs receiving Capital Fund Program (CFP) grants must submit the following documents.
-Items (a) and (c) must be uploaded with the PHA Plan.
-Items (d) through (e) may be submitted with signature by mail or electronically with scanned signatures, but electronic submission is encouraged.

-Form HUD-50075.1, Capital Fund Program Original Annual Statement

-Form HUD-50075.2, Capital Fund Program Five-Year Action Plan

-Form HUD-50071, Certification of Payments to Influence Federal Transaction

-Form SF-LLL, Disclosure of Lobbying Activities

-Form SF-LLL-A, Disclosure of Lobbying Activities Continuation Sheet
+E.1 Capital Improvements.
+In order to comply with this requirement, the PHA must reference the most recent HUD approved Capital Fund 5 Year Action Plan.

+PHAs can reference the form by including the following language in Section C. 8.0 of the PHA Plan Template: “See HUD Form 50075.2 approved by HUD

+on XX/XX/XXXX.”

 This information collection is authorized by Section 511 of the Quality Housing and Work Responsibility Act, which added a new section 5A to the U.S. Housing Act of 1937, as amended, which introduced the 5-Year and Annual PHA Plan.
 The 5-Year and Annual PHA Plans provide a ready source for interested parties to locate basic PHA policies, rules, and requirements concerning the PHA’s operations, programs, and services, and informs HUD, families served by the PHA, and members of the public of the PHA’s mission, goals and objectives for serving the needs of low- income, very low- income, and extremely low- income families.